Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/6_Machine_Learning_Course.md

 To begin, you can assemble the images that require collection.
 As an illustration, let's consider the collection of traffic signs.

-To get detailed instructions about the file transfer method, please refer to the tutorial provided in ‘**[2.
-Raspberry Pi 5 Basic Operation and Configuration\>2.2 Remote Access and Remote File Transfer]()**’.
+To get detailed instructions about the file transfer method, please refer to the tutorial provided in '**[2.
+Raspberry Pi 5 Basic Operation and Configuration\>2.2 Remote Access and Remote File Transfer](2_Raspberry_Pi_5_Basic_Operation_and_Configuration.md#remote-access-and-remote-file-transfer)**'.

 * **Image Collecting**